 Administering CBD Oil for Dogs

-Amounts needed vary by the dog's weight and their unique body.
+Amounts needed to vary by the dog's weight and their unique body.
 Read the instructions on whatever product you choose and adjust down or up depending on their needs.
 You might discuss your choices with your licensed veterinarian if you feel unsure of what you're doing.
 Don't worry though.
-CBD is non-toxic to dogs and the worst symptom known from giving a dog too much CBD is that it may have a sedative effect.
+CBD is non-toxic to dogs and the worst symptom is known from giving a dog too much CBD is that it may have a sedative effect.